Physical Therapy Baltimore, MD

 Do You Know the Difference Between Physical Therapy and Occupational Therapy

-When people are referred to physical therapy Baltimore, MD has to offer, it is common for a degree of confusion to arise as to whether they should call a physical or occupational therapist.
+When people are referred to physical therapy in Baltimore, MD, it is common for a degree of confusion to arise as to whether they should call a physical or occupational therapist.
 What adds to the confusion is that many people are referred to both.
-A physical therapist and occupational therapist can provide assistance to patients who are struggling to perform certain tasks because of an injury or medical condition.
+A physical therapist and occupational therapist can assist patients who are struggling to perform specific tasks because of an injury or medical condition.
 However, they are not the same.
 The way each therapist treats a medical issue will be different.
 This is not to say one is better than the other, but rather to understand that if you have been referred to physical therapy in Baltimore, MD, you cannot replace it with occupational therapy.

 Baltimore, Maryland Physical Therapy Versus Occupational Therapy

 There is one primary difference between occupational and physical therapy: